The idea is simple:

 rm A:\Edrive

-Note: Do not run jdupes at SYSTEMROOT (C: drive for most people) as there are legitimate duplicates which, if deleted, can brick a system.
+Note: Do not run jdupes at SYSTEMROOT (the root of C: drive for most people) as there are legitimate duplicates which, if deleted, can brick a system.
 I’d recommend running jdupes in individual directories like Music, Documents, etc.